nrfconnect/sdk-nrf/samples/bluetooth/central_uart/README.rst

 Any data sent from the Bluetooth LE unit is sent out of the UART 1 peripheral's TX pin.

+.. _central_uart_debug:

+Debugging
+*********

+In this sample, a UART console is used to send and read data over the NUS Client.
+Debug messages are not displayed in the UART console, but are printed by the RTT logger instead.

+If you want to view the debug messages, follow the procedure in :ref:`testing_rtt_connect`.

 Requirements
 ************